ishyareddy/mood_muse-music-generator/README.md

-# 🎵 Mood Music Generator
+🎵 Mood Music Generator

-An AI-powered music generator that creates melodies based on your mood using MIDI and Gradio.
+An AI-powered music generator that composes melodies based on your mood — powered by Python, Gradio, and MIDI.
+Easily deployable on AWS EC2.

-## 🚀 Features
+✨ Key Features

-- Mood-based music generation
-- Real-time audio playback
-- Built using Python + MIDIUtil + Gradio
+🎼 Mood-Based Music Generation
+Select from moods like Happy, Sad, or Chill, and the app generates a unique melody just for you.

+🎧 Real-Time Audio Playback
+Listen to your generated music instantly through a simple, interactive Gradio interface.

+💾 Downloadable MIDI Output
+Save the generated tunes as .midi files for remixing, editing, or personal use.

+🖥️ One-Click Web Interface
+No coding required — just launch and interact via your browser.

+☁️ AWS EC2 Deployment Ready
-- Option to deploy on AWS EC2 Free Tier
+The app is fully configured to run on AWS EC2 Free Tier (Ubuntu 22.04, t2.micro), making it scalable and accessible from anywhere.

-## 🧠 How It Works
+⚙️ How It Works

-1. Choose a mood (Happy, Sad, etc.)
-2. The app generates MIDI music
-3. You can play or download it from the web interface
+Launch the app on your local machine or EC2 instance Choose a mood using the Gradio UI
+MIDI music is generated using Python and MIDIUtil Timidity converts it into audio for instant playback Download the track if you like it 🎶

 ## 🛠️ Tech Stack